Free nationwide shipping over $79.00!

 Unlike marijuana, kratom does not have THC.
 The herb called kratom comes from a tropical tree native to Southeast Asia.
 The evergreen tree is in the same family as the coffee tree.
 For centuries, the leaves of this tree have been known in traditional medicine to treat a variety of ailments.
 People chewed the leaves or made them into tea that they could drink.
 Kratom leaves were also used for socioreligious ceremonies in Southeast Asia.

 There are alkaloids inside the leaves of the kratom plant.
 The main two are mitragynine and 7-hydroxymitragynine.
-Together, they interact with opioid receptors inside your brain.
 Currently, kratom is not FDA-approved.
 The FDA also does not regulate kratom for its purity.
 For this reason, it’s important to consult with your doctor before deciding to buy kratom.

 Your doctor knows your history and can help you determine the pros and cons of taking an herb such as kratom.
 You should never take any supplements or herbs without consulting your doctor first.